Steven Drozd

 |

-We already talked about The Flaming Lips' incredible live shows.
-Well, here is a fantastic example.
-This video of the Lips at the Sydney Opera House in January of 2020 is spectacular.
-Watching these guys work is a blast.
-The way Steven bounces back and forth between keyboards, guitars, and other sound making devices is truly inspiring.
+Here is a fantastic example of on other-worldly live performances from The Lips' performance at Sydney Opera House in January of 2020.
+Watching them work is exhilarating.
+The way Steven bounces back and forth between keyboard, guitar, and other sound making devices is truly inspiring.
 And what can you say about singer Wayne Coyne?
 The guy is a living breathing unicorn, an artist like no other.

 |

 ...and please excuse me for a brief moment while I reminisce.
-I will never forget the day when I first heard The Soft Bulletin.
-My band at the time was driving our road-worn van out of Boston in early summer of '99 for some out-of-town gig or extended US tour.
-I must admit that at the time I had limited exposure to the Flaming Lips, but on this day our bass player plugged in their latest CD and all of us were instantly swept away by a pummeling drum sound, compressed to obscene levels, combined with a swirling riff from some unidentifiable instrument that our drummer described as, "a demonic violin section beamed in from some pre-World War II era symphony orchestra."
-It was elegant, majestic, and it rocked - a soundscape like none I'd ever heard.
-I was instantly a fan.
-From there, the brilliant records kept coming: Yoshimi Battles the Pink Robots, Mystics Explained, Oczy Mlody, plus some amazing earlier records like Clouds Taste Metallic.
-Every Flaming Lips record is a journey of unexpected sounds, jarringly divergent musical arrangements, beautiful melodies, and lyrics that baffle and amaze.
+I will never forget when I first heard the Flaming Lips' breakthrough album, The Soft Bulletin.
+My band at the time was driving our road-worn van out of Boston in early summer of '99 for either a random out-of-town one-off show or an extended US tour.
+I must admit that at the time I had limited exposure to the Flaming Lips, but on this day our bass player plugged in their latest CD and all of us were instantly swept away by a pummeling drum sound (compressed to obscene levels) combined with a swirling riff from some unidentifiable instrument that our drummer described as, "a demonic violin section beamed in from some pre-World War II era symphony orchestra."
+It was elegant, majestic, and it rocked - a soundscape like none I'd heard.
+I was an instant fan.
+From that day forward I tuned-in to every one of their brilliant releases: Yoshimi Battles the Pink Robots, Mystics Explained, Oczy Mlody, plus their amazing early records like Clouds Taste Metallic.
+Every Flaming Lips record is a journey of unexpected sounds, jarringly divergent musical arrangements, and beautiful melodies with lyrics that baffle and amaze.

 I recently came across the following documentary about the making of The Soft Bulletin, created by the fine people at Pitchfork.
-It is great to hear Steven and Wayne pull back the curtain and talk a little bit about the band's history and some of the defining moments in the creation of a truly beautiful record.
+It is fascinating to hear Steven and Wayne pull back the curtain and talk about the band's history and some of the defining moments in the creation of a truly beautiful record.

 I recently came across the following documentary about the making of The Soft Bulletin, created by the fine people at Pitchfork.
-It is great to hear Steven and Wayne pull back the curtain and talk a little bit about the band's history and some of the defining moments in the creation of a truly beautiful record.
+It is fascinating to hear Steven and Wayne pull back the curtain and talk about the band's history and some of the defining moments in the creation of a truly beautiful record.

 |